 As choreographer and ballet master for "Stars of Tomorrow" he has staged and directed the national tour that visits major U.S. Cities for nearly ten years.
 A faculty member of Professional Dance Teachers Association, he has originated a series of videos dedicated to ballet pedagogy and conducts workshops throughout the year in the U.S. and Canada.

 Named to the National Association for Regional Ballet's Outstanding Choreographers List in 1986, Rose created the dances for the long running productions of "Young Abe Lincoln, "Honey In The Rock" and "Hatfields and McCoys, shows whose total attendance is well over the one million mark.

 Visiting the Moscow Region in 1996 by invitation of the Russian government, Rose's Company, The Beckley Dance Theatre, performed a program of American Dance the Region's public schools.

 |Choreographer Barbara Yurick

 Barbara Yurick is the Director of Dance-It!
 Oak Hill Dance Center.
 She teaches dance in private studios, arts camps, Artist-In-Residence programs, public and private schools, and college and university settings.
-Most recently she has served as Master Teacher of Ballet for The West Virginia Governor’s School for the Arts and the Dance Faculty at West Virginia University in Morgantown, WV.
-Barbara is also serves as a Dance Consultant for the Elementary Dance Pilot initiated by the WV Department of Education.
+She has served as Master Teacher of Ballet for The West Virginia Governor’s School for the Arts and the Dance Faculty at West Virginia University in Morgantown, WV.
+Barbara has served as a Dance Consultant for the Elementary Dance Pilot initiated by the WV Department of Education.